 The teen years are challenging.
 On top of awkward, uncomfortable physical changes, adolescents must navigate more complex peer relationships and manage increasingly demanding schoolwork – all while striving to become more independent.
 When stressed, even highly functioning and well-adjusted teens can become depressed, irritable or withdrawn.
 If it seems, however, that your teen has difficulty bouncing back after setbacks or frequently feels miserable, he or she may be experiencing depression.
 No one knows your child better than you do, so if you’re concerned that a problem may exist, there’s a good chance that you’re correct.

-Teen Depression Treatment Can Provide Your Child With Insight, Skills And Relief
+Teen Depression Treatment Can Provide Him, Her or They With Insight, Skills And Relief

 Your Orenstein Solutions therapist can also help you, as a parent, better understand your teen in the context of the overall teenage experience, and offer you advice about how to connect with your teen.
 While the conversations your teen has with his or her therapist will be confidential (with exceptions, such as self-harm behavior), you will be kept aware of how your teen is progressing.
 Your teen depression treatment specialist may also recommend family therapy – especially if there are ongoing and unresolved conflicts between you and your child.

 While you may be feeling deeply confused and even helpless or hopeless right now, it is possible for your teen to get the help and support he or she needs to overcome teen depression, and begin feeling and functioning well again.
 Therapy is a wonderful place for teenagers to learn healthy coping strategies, develop problem-solving skills and identify their strengths.
 Not only can therapy help your teen regain a sense of hope and happiness, but he or she can also develop coping skills that will be valuable and applicable throughout his or her life.